Clarkson-Applied-Data-Science/2024_ia653_raavi_govindagari/README.md

 **Naive Bayes Implementation**:

 - **Input**: TF-IDF Vectorizer with a maximum of 5000 features and bi-grams used to convert abstracts into feature vectors.
+- **Preparing Labels**:
+  Agency labels are converted into numerical format using a lookup table on ragged tensors, while type labels are one-hot encoded using pandas 'get_dummies' method for multi-label classification.
-- Classifier: Multinomial Naive Bayes wrapped in a MultiOutputClassifier for multi-label prediction.
+- **Classifier**: Multinomial Naive Bayes wrapped in a MultiOutputClassifier for multi-label prediction.

 ## Validation/Metrics